-Stillness.
-Even the word calms me down.
+In the stillness, I will wait for you.
+These words calm me down.
 The world is so noisy and busy and crazy.
 So many things, people, ideas, situations beg me to look at them.
 Pay attention!
 Look at this!
 Buy that!
 Watch out!
 There are dozens, hundreds of books and articles, and blogs and emails to be read.
 People who need attention, pets that need to be fed.
 A house that needs cleaning.
 The mountain is insurmountable.

 Stillness.
 Breathe.
 I withdraw into that place where only God and I can talk.
 I have a garden I retreat to.
 The inside of my car works well, too.
 We need to find quiet moments in our lives to sort through the stuff of life.
 But more importantly, we need the quiet moments so that we can hear God.